 When you slow down you see past the surface sights and discover the hidden gems that make a destination special.

 I created Course Charted to encourage and help you do just that!

-And don’t forget to sign up for the Course Charted monthly newsletter so you don’t miss out on the latest travel deals, travel hacks, new posts and more!
+Psssst, don’t forget to sign up for the Course Charted newsletter so you don’t miss out on the latest travel news, wanderlusty posts, travel hacks and more!

 - 9 Best Places to Workout Outside in Chicago